andredms/jekyll-now/_posts/2021-07-09-ios-forensics.md

 ### Plist

-A plist (property list) is a data file that stores information on iOS and OSX operating systems.
+A plist (property list) is a data file that stores information on iOS and OSX.
 A plsit can store strings, dates, boolean values, numbers and binary values.

 # Notes
 * In a real world scenario, it may be wise to turn the iPhone on to airplane mode to prevent a third-party from tampering with any evidence through remote access.